 In 2014, Caroline won a Lee B Lusted Student Prize for her poster presentation "Investigating the framing of risk attributes in a discrete choice experiment: an application of eye-tracking and think aloud" at the Society for Medical Decision Making's 36th Annual North American Meeting in Miami.

 Caroline became a Reserach Fellow at the Manchester Centre for Health Economics in March 2015.
-Caroline is currently working on a 6-year research programme called ‘Mind the Risk’.
+Caroline worked on a 6-year research programme called ‘Mind the Risk’.
 Co-ordinated by The Centre for Research Ethics & Bioethics at Uppsala University, this international interdisciplinary programme of work is funded by The Swedish Foundation for Humanities and Social Sciences, Riksbanken Jubileumsfond.
-The overall aim of the project is to support healthcare providers, patients and policy makers when it comes to the evaluation and handling of genetic risk information and continues the use of DCEs as a primary method.

 In November 2019, Caroline became an Honarary Research Fellow in the Manchester Centre for Health Economics at The University of Manchester.